hahatussain/Alzheimer-s-Detection/README.md

+This project was done as a part of ADDI's Alzheimer Detection Challenge.

 # Background
 Dementia manifests as a set of related symptoms, which usually surface when the brain is damaged by injury or disease.[4]
 The symptoms involve progressive impairments to memory, thinking, and behavior, which negatively impact a person's ability to function and carry out everyday activities.
 Aside from memory impairment and a disruption in thought patterns, the most common symptoms include emotional problems, difficulties with language, and decreased motivation.